ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **JSON Web Token (JWT)** is meant to be used for user authentication and session management.
 **Amazon WorkDocs** is a fully managed, secure content creation, storage, and collaboration service.
 **Bastion host** is a special purpose computer on a network specifically designed and configured to withstand attacks.
 If you have a bastion host in AWS, it is basically just an EC2 instance.
 It should be in a public subnet with either a public or Elastic IP address with sufficient RDP or SSH access defined in the security group.
 Users log on to the bastion host via SSH or RDP and then use that session to manage other hosts in the private subnets
+**AWS Kinesis**
-**AWS Kinesis** is the streaming data platform of AWS and has four distinct services under it: Kinesis Data Firehose, Kinesis Data Streams, Kinesis Video Streams, and Amazon Kinesis Data Analytics.
+	is the streaming data platform of AWS and has four distinct services under it: Kinesis Data Firehose, Kinesis Data Streams, Kinesis Video Streams, and Amazon Kinesis Data Analytics.
+**AWS Kinesis Data Streams** collect and process data in real time.
+	**A Kinesis data stream is a set of shards.** Each shard has a sequence of data records.
+Each data record has a sequence number that is assigned by Kinesis Data Streams. **A shard is a uniquely identified sequence of data records in a stream.**
+	**A partition key is used to group data by shard within a stream.** Kinesis Data Streams segregates the data records belonging to a stream into multiple shards.
+It uses the partition key that is associated with each data record to determine which shard a given data record belongs to. https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html

 **AWS Kinesis Data Firehose**
-	==allows you to load streaming data into data stores and analytics tools.== It can capture, transform, and load streaming data, enabling near real-time analytics with existing business intelligence tools and dashboards you are already using today.
+	==allows you to **load** streaming data into data stores and analytics tools.== It can capture, transform, and load streaming data, enabling near real-time analytics with existing business intelligence tools and dashboards you are already using today.
 It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
 It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.
 You can use Amazon Kinesis Data Firehose in conjunction with Amazon Kinesis Data Streams if you need to implement real-time processing of streaming big data. only supports AWS S3, AWS Redshift, AWS Elasticsearch, and an HTTP endpoint as the destination, ==does not support AWS Lambda as destination==

 **AWS Kinesis Data Streams**
-	\- ==enables real-time processing of streaming big data.== provides an ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
+	\- ==enables real-time **processing** of streaming big data.== provides an ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
 	\- is used to collect and process large streams of data records in real-time.
 	\- can be used for rapid and continuous data intake and aggregation.
 	\- has a built-in enhanced fan-out feature
 	\- is a real-time data streaming service that requires the provisioning of shards.

 **AWS Kinesis Client Library (KCL)** delivers all records for a given partition key to the same record processor, making it easier to build multiple applications reading from the same Amazon Kinesis data stream
+**AWS Kinesis Data Analytics**
+	\- is used to transform and analyze streaming data in real time with Apache Flink.
+	\- **Apache Flink** is an open source framework and engine for processing data streams.
+Amazon Kinesis Data Analytics reduces the complexity of building, managing, and integrating Apache Flink applications with other AWS services.
+	\- takes care of everything required to run streaming applications continuously, and scales automatically to match the volume and throughput of your incoming data.
+	\- there are no servers to manage, no minimum fee or setup cost, and you only pay for the resources your streaming applications consume.
 **AWS Redshift**
 	\- data warehouse that makes it simple and cost-effective to analyze all your data across your data warehouse and data lake.
 	\- delivers ten times faster performance than other data warehouses by using machine learning, massively parallel query execution, and columnar storage on high-performance disk.